CDE K-3 Evidence-Based Reading Requirements

 The literacy staff from the Office of Priority Programs, Professional Development, and the Curriculum, Instruction, and Assessment Department have been collaborating to develop and deliver a high quality series of professional development components to support K-3 teachers in providing evidence-based reading to their students.
 The components of our CDE approved K-3 Evidence-Based Reading Training are embedded in the these three trainings:

 Component B – Orton-Gillingham Training

 For most teachers in St. Vrain, Component A refers to our district adopted curriculum training in ReadyGEN and Fundations.
-For LaunchED teachers, the core curriculum training can include Florida Virtual School.
 For teachers at our charter schools, the core curriculum training is that which has been provided in alignment with their adopted core curriculum.
 Component B can be any variety of Orton-Gillingham Training (Yoshimoto OG International, IMSE, etc.).
-Component C is a new class called Essentials in Evidence-Based Literacy Instruction.
+Component C is a class called Essentials in Evidence-Based Literacy Instruction.

-St. Vrain K-3 teachers will need to complete all 3 components including a district-developed comprehensive assessment of learning if they desire to meet the Colorado mandate through the district-provided option.
+St. Vrain K-3 teachers will need to complete all three components including a district-developed comprehensive assessment of learning if they desire to meet the Colorado mandate through the district-provided option.

 What other options are available to me to meet the Colorado K-3 Evidence-Based Reading Training Requirements?

-There are 7 options by which K-3 teachers of literacy can meet the training requirements under the READ Act:
+There are seven options by which K-3 teachers of literacy can meet the training requirements under the READ Act: